Austin Same-Sex Divorce Attorney

 In Texas, the partners in a same-sex marriage share the same rights that heterosexual couples have always had.

 - Alimony or spousal maintenance rights

 - Certain reimbursement rights

-As you navigate your divorce, Hembree Bell Law can ensure that these rights are not violated and that your divorce decree is fair.
-Our same-sex divorce lawyer in Austin understands the many challenges you may face along the way and is determined to help you resolve issues in a way that reflects your best interests.
+As you navigate your LGBT divorce, Hembree Bell Law can ensure that these rights are not violated and that your divorce decree is fair.
+Our same-sex divorce lawyer near you understands the many challenges you may face along the way and is determined to help you resolve issues in a way that reflects your best interests.